FeezRM/CodeMosaic/README.md

 ## Project Overview

-**Code Mosaic**, led by team members **Ebaadurrub Awan, Ibrahim Ihsan, Tabish Ghouri, Faiz Kerawala, and Sayen Mayuran**, is developing a **command-line-based clothing inventory management system**.
-This system is designed to help you **digitize and manage their clothing catalogues efficiently**.
+**Code Mosaic**, led by team members **Ebaadurrub Awan, Ibrahim Ihsan, Tabish Ghouri, Faiz Kerawala, and Sayen Mayuran**, developed a **web-based clothing inventory management system**.
+This system is designed to help you **digitize and manage clothing catalogues efficiently**.

 The project focuses on providing essential inventory management functionalities, including:

 - Adding, editing, removing, sorting, and filtering clothing items.
 - Administrative login system for secured access.
-- Future scalability for web-based integration and AI-powered search.
+- Future scalability for web-based integration.

 This system is intended to ensure **seamless product management** while being scalable for future enhancements.